The Cockburn Geological Museum

 Research on the Collection

 Research on our collections is ongoing.
 We are happy to provide research space and facilities, although a charge may be levied for any analytical work.
-We particularly welcome artist who are interested in using specimens of minerals, rocks, thin sections, fossils and maps as inspiration Facilities
+We particularly welcome artists who are interested in using specimens of minerals, rocks, thin sections, fossils and maps as inspiration Facilities

 Parking is available in front of the Grant Institute by prior arrangement.
 On-street parking is available along the whole of West Mains Road.
 Refreshments are available at King's Building House, immediately behind the Grant Institute, which provides a full range of catering services including coffee, snacks and meals.
 Toilets are situated on the ground and first floors of the Grant Institute.